 2. Recording equipment, if you’re going to take it seriously I would recommend splashing some serious cash on your first microphone.
-However if you’re not so sure you can record on your phone or by a cheaper model to start off with that.
+However if you’re not so sure you can record on your phone or buy a cheaper model to start off with.

-3. A podcast host i.e. Podbean.
-A host is where you would upload your audio file to, they then create a RSS Feed which effectively IS the podcast as many other podcatchers & podcast directories will pull from this same feed.
-I would shop around for the best deal and see what services they offer that the others do not such as audiograms & transcription.
+3. A podcast host i.e. Anchor.
+A host is where you would upload your audio file to, they then create an RSS Feed which effectively IS the podcast as many other podcatchers & podcast directories will pull from this same feed.
+I would shop around for the best deal and see what services they offer that the others do not offer such things as audiograms & transcription.
 If you’re ever unhappy with your host you can easily move your RSS Feed to another host.